This Traeger Smoked Bacon Wrapped Meatloaf is so good! It is tender, juicy, smokey, and topped with a tangy-sweet glaze.

 Overmixing is one of the main reasons a meatloaf becomes tough.
 Remember, the meatloaf mixture will be mixed even more as it's shaped before baking.

-Meatloaf is fully cooked when it reaches an internal temperature of 160 degrees Fahrenheit.
-Traeger grills come with built-in probe thermometers to easily monitor your food's progress.
+Meatloaf is fully cooked when it reaches an internal temperature of 165°F (75°C).
 If you don't have a built-in probe thermometer this one from Thermoworks is my favorite.

 While a thermometer is the most accurate way to check your meatloaf for doneness, there is another method you can try.